Simulation framework

 nx: int

-Number of grid points in x-direction
+Number of grid points in x-direction; must be at least 2.

 ny: int